kagebarton/MriscocProUI/display assets/readme.md

 The display assets compilations in this page are compatible with [Professional firmware](https://github.com/classicrocker883/MRiscoCProUI/releases/latest).
 Each firmware can have its own compatible icon set.

 ## How to install
-1. Get an µSD card of 8GB or less.
+1. Get a Micro SD card of 8GB or less.
-1. Format the µSD card MBR, FAT32 and with a 4 KB sector size
+1. Format the SD card to FAT32 with a 4k/4096 sector allocation size
 1. Copy the `DWIN_SET`(DWIN), `private`(DACAI) or `TJC_SET` (TJC) folder in the Root of SD
 1. Turn off your printer
-1. Disconnect and disassembly the screen unit
+1. Disconnect and disassemble the screen unit
-1. Install the µSD card into the slot of the screen unit
+1. Install the SD card into the slot of the screen unit
 1. Reconnect the screen to the printer
-1. Turn on the printer and wait for the display to change color from blue to orange
+1. Turn on the printer and wait for the display to change color from blue to red/orange
 1. Verify that the screen assets were updated
-1. Turn off the printer and remove the µSD card from the screen unit
+1. Turn off the printer and remove the SD card from the screen unit
-1. Reassembly the screen unit
+1. Reassemble the screen unit

-If you weren't able to update the display, verify the format of the µSD Card (MBR, FAT32 and allocation unit of 4096 bytes) and the CRC of the files.
+If you weren't able to update the display, verify the format of the SD Card (MBR, FAT32 and allocation unit of 4096 bytes) and the CRC of the files.

 <img src="https://raw.githubusercontent.com/classicrocker883/MRiscoCProUI/2023-August/display%20assets/DWIN_SET-folder.jpg" height="350" />

 Be sure to leave **only** the `DWIN_SET` or `private` folder at the root of the card.